 One of the reasons it’s thought we need to get emergency alerts on our phones…is that too many people won’t get the information from broadcast radio or tv.
 Too many people…don’t use a lot of traditional live mass media these days.

-The emergency alert that would have gone to phones across Nova Scotia, had one been issued, would have also gone automatically over every radio and tv station broadcasting in the province or distributed over regional cable or satellite providers in the province.
+The emergency alert that would have gone to phones across Nova Scotia, had one been issued, would have also gone automatically over every radio and tv station broadcasting in the province or distributed over regional cable or satellite providers.

 Theoretically then…almost everyone in Nova Scotia could have known Saturday night, that there was a very dangerous situation in progress.

-But why radio and tv across Nova Scotia did not spot and react to the first tweet from the RCMP; and get potentially life-saving information on the air…there’s another…really big question.
+But why radio and tv across Nova Scotia did not spot and react to the tweets from the RCMP; and get potentially life-saving information on the air sooner…there’s another…really big question.

 Radio and tv need to answer for how they missed the story for so many hours.
 Complaining there was no emergency alert…is just a little too much abdication of their own responsibility and shortcomings in this extremely rare and tragic case.